 4. Ageru (揚げる) – “Fry”

-The technique of deep frying is not native to Japan; it was first introduced by the Europeans and Chinese.
-The classic deep fried Japanese food Tempura (天婦羅) actually originates from the Portuguese in the Muromachi era (1336-1573).
+The technique of deep frying is not native to Japan; the Europeans and Chinese first introduced it.
+The classic deep-fried Japanese food Tempura (天婦羅) originates from the Portuguese in the Muromachi era (1336-1573).

-While it’s best to savor the full, high-level experience of deep fried food at specialty restaurants, you can still enjoy them at home!
-It is a skill that most Japanese home cooks embrace wholeheartedly, despite limited kitchen space.
+While it’s best to savor the full, high-level experience of deep-fried food at specialty restaurants, you can still enjoy it at home!
+It is a skill that most Japanese home cooks embrace wholeheartedly despite limited kitchen space.

 - Su-age (素揚げ)